 This may sound silly, however some students go through an entire semester and are not sure of their instructor’s name.
 The student who doesn’t know their teacher’s name has not made any effort to get to know their professor.
 Your student should know the professor’s name – and know how to spell it and pronounce it.

 Even in a relatively small class, there is a sea of student faces at the beginning of the semester.
 There is very little to distinguish one student from another as a new term begins.
 Students who take a moment or two after class early in the semester to introduce themselves to the instructor and perhaps ask a quick question, will give the instructor an opportunity to put a name and a face together.
 This is not the time for a substantive discussion, but is a good way to begin.

 Make use of the professor’s office hours.

 At most schools, professors set aside some hours each week during which they are available in their offices to meet with students.
 For many professors, these office hours are underutilized for most of the semester.
 Most professors welcome the opportunity to get to know students better, but class time does not allow this to happen.
-Encourage your student to make an appointment to visit her professor during office hours.
-She can stop by for extra help, to ask about an assignment, to share something interesting she has discovered about the material, or just to get acquainted.
+Encourage your student to make an appointment to visit their professor during office hours.
+Your student can stop by for extra help, to ask about an assignment, to share something interesting they have discovered about the material, or just to get acquainted.
 Doing this early in the semester is beneficial.
 Professors often receive numerous visits late in the semester when more students need help.